cdddg/py-clean-arch/README.md

 [^3]: https://en.wikipedia.org/wiki/Dependency_injection
 [^4]: https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html
 [^5]: The coverage rate for this 'py-clean-arch' project stands at 91.33%, based on test results from August 20, 2023.
+[^6]: The `poetry install` command installs all required packages for running and developing the application.
+However, it does not include `cspell`.
+If you need `cspell` for spell checking, please refer to the official installation guide at [cspell installation guide](https://cspell.org/docs/installation/)